nicoptere/elections_2017/README.md

 I'm not a data scientist, I'm not sure if the precentage of voters is the most relevant metric or if is the right way to display the resluts and/or if there would be a better way to do this. to be honest, I don't really care :)

-all the data are processed realtime, this may take a while to load as they're not optimized at all.
+you can check the [online demo](http://www.barradeau.com/2017/170425/elections/#5.85/45.297/3.739/0/43)

-you can check the online [demo](http://www.barradeau.com/2017/170425/elections/#5.85/45.297/3.739/0/43)
+all the data are processed in realtime, this may take a while to load as they're not optimized at all.

 about the controls: